Differential Walk on Spheres: Background

 \subsection{Mixed Dirichlet-Robin boundary conditions}

 We can generalize our theory and algorithms to screened Poisson equations with mixed Dirichlet and Robin boundary conditions.
-In particular, suppose we partition the domain boundary $\boundary\paren{\param}$ into a \emph{Robin boundary} $\boundaryNeumann$ and a \emph{Dirichlet boundary} $\boundaryDirichlet\paren{\param}$.
-Our BVP then becomes
+Suppose we partition the domain boundary $\boundary\paren{\param}$ into a \emph{Robin boundary} $\boundaryNeumann$ and a \emph{Dirichlet boundary} $\boundaryDirichlet\paren{\param}$.
+Our BVP becomes

 Here $\nicefrac{\partial}{\partial \normal}$ is the normal derivative; $\robin \in \R_{\ge 0}$ is a constant \emph{Robin coefficient}; $\neumann: \boundaryNeumann \to \R$ is the \emph{Robin data}; for simplicity, we assume $\robin$, $\neumann$, and $\boundaryNeumann$ do not depend on $\param$.
 The solution to \cref{eqn:mixed_bvp} can be estimated via the \emph{walk on stars (WoSt)} method \citep{WoStRobin}, which is very similar to WoS but considers star-shaped domains rather than balls (see \citet[Algorithm 1]{WoStRobin} for details).
 We give a \diffbvp{} version of this estimator in \cref{sec:diffwost}.